Syncing 10,000 leads/mo? GET A DEMO

 Connect your product catalog and run Dynamic Ads to automatically show personalized products based on user behavior (e.g., viewed, added to cart, but didn’t buy).

 Start with Advantage+ placements across Facebook, Instagram, and Messenger.
-After enough data, analyze by placement and allocate more budget to the best-performing ones (e.g., Instagram Reels, Facebook Feed).
+After enough data has been analyzed by placement, allocate more budget to the best-performing ones (e.g., Instagram Reels, Facebook Feed).

 Clicks are pointless if they don’t lead to a high-converting landing page.
 Focus on fast load times, mobile-first design, clear CTAs, and one conversion goal.
 Use Meta Pixel to track and optimize actions post-click.